A scalable control design for grid-forming inverters in microgrids: Introduction

 Non-droop approaches typically require a Power Measurement System (PMS) which solves an optimal power flow (OPF) problem for the entire microgrid at specified intervals and communicates appropriate setpoints to each inverter.
 While this requires additional communication between the PMS and each inverter, better transient performance may be achieved along with optimal steady-state power allocations.
-The accuracy of the load sharing is dependent on how often the optimal power flow is solved \cite{sadabadi2017}, and the grid frequency is fixed by internal oscillators which are periodically synchronized.
-Proposed approaches include $H_\infty$ controllers \cite{derakhshan2020}, two-degrees-of-freedom control \cite{babazadeh2013}, robust servomechanism controllers \cite{etemadi2014}, \jw{and LMI-based state feedback \cite{tucci2020}.
-However, \jd{some} of these approaches require retuning to integrate new devices and \jd{most} do not take the dynamical nature of the distribution lines into account.} In \cite{sadabadi2017} polytopic uncertainty was used to achieve plug-and-play capability without this requirement for retuning; however, an assumption that certain coupling terms between the inverters can be neglected is required, which in practice may not always be satisfied.
-Another potential drawback is that during the period between the load change and the new OPF broadcast, proportional power sharing cannot be guaranteed \cite{sadabadi2017}, and these schemes are usually unable to successfully operate in the case of communication failure. \jjjw{A further issue is overcurrent protection - the cascaded voltage and current proportional integral (PI) loops used for droop control have traditionally been used to limit the current in case of a fault or overload by saturating the internal current reference \cite{du2019}-\cite{paquette2015}.}
+The accuracy of the load sharing is dependent on how often the optimal power flow is solved~\cite{sadabadi2017}, and the grid frequency is fixed by internal oscillators which are periodically synchronized.
+Proposed approaches include $H_\infty$ controllers~\cite{derakhshan2020}, two-degrees-of-freedom control~\cite{babazadeh2013}, robust servomechanism controllers~\cite{etemadi2014}, \jw{and LMI-based state feedback~\cite{tucci2020}.
+However, \jd{some} of these approaches require retuning to integrate new devices and many do not take the dynamical nature of the distribution lines into account.} In~\cite{sadabadi2017} polytopic uncertainty was used to achieve plug-and-play capability without this requirement for retuning; however, an assumption that certain coupling terms between the inverters can be neglected is required, which in practice may not always be satisfied.
+In~\cite{strehle2019}, a port-Hamiltonian formulation was used to achieve plug-and-play stabilization of the microgrid.
+One general drawback of many of \lic{the} non-droop approaches is that during the period between the load change and the new OPF broadcast, proportional power sharing cannot be guaranteed~\cite{sadabadi2017}, and these schemes are usually unable to successfully operate in the case of communication failure.